Kinto/kinto/docs/api/1.x/collections.rst

 Once a schema is set, records will be validated during creation or update.

-If the validation fails, a ``400 Bad Request`` error response will be returned.
+If the validation fails, a |status-400| error response will be returned.

 .. note::